josemreis/blogdown_source/content/home/hero.md

   overlay_filter = 0.5  # Darken the image.
 Value in range 0-1.
 +++

-Research and semi-structured ramblings on all things Law, Politics, and R
+Current research as well as blog posts and other semi-structured ramblings on all things Law, Politics, and R.
 <div style="margin-top: -0.5rem;">
   </a>
 </div>